Estimated reading time: 3 minutes

 - Add the pesto, salt and pepper and stir well.

-- Pour into your mould or glass of choice and place straight into the fridge and let set overnight or a medium of 6 hours.
+- Pour into your mould or glass of choice and place straight into the fridge and let set overnight or a minimum of 6 hours.

 - Serve with your chosen toppings.